Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Document the damage.
 Take photos of the marred bike and write down details about the incident for insurance purposes.

-- Call or file a track-day insurance claim.
+- File a claim with your track day insurance.
 Follow your insurer’s process for filing claims, ensuring that you report the accident within the company’s time frame for claims filing.
 You can review your policy or contact customer service if you’re unsure.

 - Get a damage estimate.
 Your claims adjuster will coordinate with your schedule to view your bike’s damage and estimate repair costs.